-In 2023, 985 employees including project-based underwent anti-corruption training, reflecting Maynilad's proactive efforts to eradicate corruption.
+In 2023, a total of 985 employees underwent anti-corruption training, reflecting Maynilad's proactive efforts to eradicate corruption.
 The company recorded zero cases of corruption and bribery in 2023.
 Similarly, there were no instances of employees being dismissed or disciplined for corruption.